Quickbase

 Quickbase, Inc., is a software company headquartered in Boston, Massachusetts spun off from Intuit in March 2016.
 In January 2019, Vista Equity Partners, a private equity firm, acquired a majority stake in Quickbase from Welsh, Carson, Anderson & Stowe for a reported $1 billion.

-Quickbase's platform is intended for building applications without the need for extensive coding knowledge.
-The company's platform includes drag-and-drop functionality, customizable templates, and pre-built components.
-These features allow users to build and deploy applications with simplified user interfaces.
+Quickbase's platform is intended for building business applications without the need for extensive coding knowledge.

 History

 In 1999, Joe Rice, Jim Salem, and Claude von Roesgen developed OneBase, a web-based multi-tenant service to enable consolidation and sharing of easily accessible business information.
 In fall of 1999, Intuit added OneBase to its product portfolio, which includes QuickBooks and TurboTax.
 In 2000, Intuit renamed OneBase and launched Quickbase, described at the time as a "web-based tool for sharing information that will revolutionize how small businesses and workgroups collaborate with employees, vendors and customers".

 In 2005, Quickbase was chosen as PC Magazine Editors' Choice.
 The same year, Quickbase won the SIIA Codie Award for "Best Business Software Product or Service."
 In 2015, Intuit announced plans to divest itself from Demandforce, Quickbase, and Quicken operations.
 Quickbase won the SIIA CODiE Award for Best Real Estate/Construction Management Solution and finalist for Best Cloud Platform as a Service.

 In 2016, Welsh, Carson, Anderson & Stowe completed its acquisition of Intuit Quickbase.Vista Equity Partners purchased the majority equity in the company for more than $1B in January 2019.
 Welsh, Carson, Anderson & Stowe remained a minority stakeholder.
 In August, Quickbase bought Cloudpipes, which provides integration and automation tools for business applications through a cloud-based platform.